New Mo Siewcharran Fund grant receipts announced

 Commenting on the Awards, Mo’s husband John Seaton, said:

 “Mo felt strongly about supporting young people of colour to pursue creative careers and was a huge fan of both theatre and publishing.
 We are delighted to be supporting three more individuals over the coming months and are sure they’ll have excellent opportunities at these new host organisations.
 We are looking forward to supporting many more young BAME candidates to pursue their careers over the coming years.”

-The grants will support a new editorial intern at Oneworld publications (currently being recruited here).
+The grants supports an editorial internship at Oneworld publications.
 On receipt of the grant, Juliet Mabey, Publisher at Oneworld, said: “We are thrilled to be partnering with Creative Access, who have been such a brilliant force working to make creative industries like ours open to all, and honoured to be doing so thanks to a generous grant from the Mo Siewcharran Fund.
 Together, we can transform publishing so that it is truly representative of the readers it serves, as it should be.”

 Hanna Streeter, Executive Director at the Orange Tree Theatre said:

 “Having worked with so many brilliant Creative Access Interns while at Paines Plough, I’m delighted that with the generous support of the Mo Siewcharran Memorial Fund the Orange Tree can too develop young people from under-represented communities, while making the OT workforce and our creative industry richer for it.”